rlearsch/dosertools/Example-and-settings.md

 # First time setup
-dostools comes bundled with a pipfile which creates the python environment it needs to run.
+dosertools comes bundled with a pipfile which creates the python environment it needs to run.
 You will need to install pipenv if your installation of python doesn't have it.
 You can do this by typing
 ```bash
 pip install pipenv